sennett/react-spikes/src/readme.md

   - A hook/wrapper component that hides things until after useEffect has run.
 Probably `skip` would be a custom hook at this point.
 Could this be inside `Flow` rather than each step?
 - Typesafety between `Step`s inside `Flow`.
 Intersection type causes lots of nullables which need to be handled by code, and steps can be reordered without compiled time errors.
 Is there some typescript solution to this?
 - State handled generically inside `Flow` rather than parent?
 Unsure if this is right thing to do as state needs to update all the time from outside `Flow`.
+- Move from `setInterval` to pipes

 Unanswered questions
 ---
 - Do we need a central validation on the state?
 Could just build validation from props and compose some common rules if necessary.
 Can use decorators?
+- Where do the pipes go.
+Are they step specific?

 Unsupported things
 ---